lpaulger/lpaulger.github.io/_posts/2014-11-18-Improving-my-javascript.md

 ####Understand the importance of unit tests

 Tests really helped me understand the problem I was trying to solve and at a managable level.
-Before I began writing tests, I found my self in what I like to call **the drag**.
-The drag occurs when code becomes too confusing to follow, and the speed of development slows down immensly.
+Before I began writing tests, I found myself in what I like to call **the drag**.
+The drag occurs when code becomes too confusing to follow, and the speed of development comes to a screeching halt.

 The best defense against **the drag** was to simply write unit tests.
 Tests have proven to be powerful asset to a code base.
 Once some tests were in place, I started to think of the app as a bunch of simple, yet intuitive problems.
 These problems in turn could be built upon each other to solve the larger, more complex problems as well; but with the stability and foundation that I could trust.
-When the time came to solve another complex problem, I could take that problem and break it down into multiple simpler problems and keep my development pace managed.
+Most commonly I would identify a complex problem, then break it down into multiple small but managable problems that allowed me to keep my development pace steady.

-####Don't use design patterns before they're needed
+####Don't prematurely optimize the code

-Another mistake I made (also before testing) was deciding to use patterns before I needed them, specifically the *observer pattern*.
-I thought that because I wanted to keep my code organized early on, I should create some grand architecture scheme to seperate my ui from the logic, [Here is a snapshot](https://github.com/lpaulger/cribbage-the-game/blob/a041df9b4f7505bd5c7a16aa97cd2f01e1c83a51).
-What I actually ended up doing was the opposite of my intent, I coupled the game and the ui because I hadn't yet understood the real problem with my decision.
+Another mistake I made (also before testing) was deciding to use the *observer pattern* patterns before having a problem that the pattern was designed to solve.
+I thought that by using this pattern I could pre-emptively keep my code clean and organized, [Here is a snapshot](https://github.com/lpaulger/cribbage-the-game/blob/a041df9b4f7505bd5c7a16aa97cd2f01e1c83a51).
+What actually happened was the opposite of my intent, I coupled the game and the ui because I hadn't yet understood the real problem with my decision.
+In turn this made my code harder to understand.

-As I mentioned above, I recognized that I was in **the drag** stage, something needed to change if I was to make any more progress.
-My solution was to remove the design pattern and simply manage communication in a single file (app.js) instead of through a mediator passing events around. [snapshot](https://github.com/lpaulger/cribbage-the-game/tree/613ffc0d3c21130f9f2af787a32987ca8edaef19).
+As I mentioned above, I recognized that I was in **the drag** state, something needed to change if I was to make any more progress.
+My solution was to remove the design pattern and simply manage communication in a single file (app.js) instead of observing events passed by each module of the code. [snapshot](https://github.com/lpaulger/cribbage-the-game/tree/613ffc0d3c21130f9f2af787a32987ca8edaef19).

 ####Refactor when the need arises, don't plan ahead

-By limiting when I refactor to only after I've indentify a problem, I learned to allowe forproper growth of my application.
+By limiting when I refactor to only after I've indentify a problem, I learned to allow for proper growth of my application.
 I decided to bring the **observer pattern** back (as the mediator pattern) once I noticed a problem of responsibility.
 Some classes were doing too much communicating outside their scope.

+The *mediator pattern* fit nicely because I could have one location for intercommunication, This class gives you much insight into the flow of the application, yet is fairly simple to understand.

 ####Javascript Skills
 Finally, a list of skills I *actually* improved through developing only in javascript.